Kermalis/VGMusicStudio/README.md

 * Tempo numerical (it fits)
 * Help dialog that explains the commands and config for each engine

+## AlphaDream Engine
+* ADSR
+* Voice table - Find out the last 4 bytes in voice entry struct (probably ADSR)
+* PSG channels 3 and 4
+* Some more unknown commands
+* Optimize playback

+## DSE Engine
+* ADSR
+* Pitch bend
+* LFO
+* Ability to load SMDB and SWDB (Big Endian as opposed to SMDL and SWDL for Little Endian)
+* Some more unknown commands

 ## MP2K Engine
 * Add Golden Sun 2 reverb effect
 * Add reverse playback